Overview

 For positions bought on margin, management fees will be based upon the market value of those positions

-the amount of margin and short selling to be used in their account and how these leveraged transactions
+amount of margin and short selling to be used in their account and how these leveraged transactions may

 cases where BTAM is required to determine a fair value for an instrument.